Scalable analysis of stop-and-go waves: Representation, measurements and insights

 \section{Conclusion}

-This article presents an automatic and scalable approach for identifying the stop-and-go wave boundaries, enabling the analysis of stop-and-go waves at scale.
-The proposed method is capable of capturing the wave generation, propagation, dissipation, as well as bifurcation and merging.
-It is built upon a graph-based representation of the spatio-temporal points associated with stop-and-go waves, specifically wave front (start) points and wave tail (end) points, and approaches the solution as a graph component identification problem.
-We implement it in Python and demonstrate it on a large-scale dataset, I-24 MOTION INCEPTION.
-New insights revealed from this demonstration with emerging phenomena include: (a) we demonstrate that waves do generate, propagate, and dissipate at a scale (miles and hours) and ubiquity never observed before; (b) wave fronts and tails travels at a consistent speed for a critical speed between 10-20 mph, with propagation variation across lanes, where wave speed on the outer lane are less consistent compared to those on the inner lane; (c) wave fronts and tails propagate at different speeds; (d) wave boundaries capture rich and non-trivial wave topologies (with several merges and bifurcations per wave boundary on average), highlighting the complexity of waves.
+This article presents an automatic and scalable approach for identifying stop-and-go wave boundaries, enabling large-scale analysis of such phenomena.
+The method captures wave generation, propagation, dissipation, as well as bifurcation and merging.
+It builds on a graph-based representation of the spatio-temporal points associated with stop-and-go waves, specifically wave front (start) points and wave tail (end) points, and frames the solution as a graph component identification problem.
+This study establishes a foundation for measuring traffic wave properties, a prerequisite for evaluating how microscopic~\cite{shanto2020challenges}, mesoscopic~\cite{leea2024empirical}, and macroscopic~\cite{wang2022macroscopic} models reproduce observed traffic wave phenomena.
+The approach can also serve as a performance metric for iterative calibration and hyper-parameter optimization.
+Recent applications, including the use of generative artificial intelligence for traffic wave reconstruction~\cite{ji2025stop}, have applied this method to measure the physical properties of generative outputs.

+In addition, this study provides new empirical insights into the complexity of traffic wave dynamics.
+By identifying and clustering approximately 400 waves per lane through a graph-based representation, we demonstrate for the first time that traffic waves can bifurcate and merge at scales not previously observed.
+These findings highlight the need for traffic models to incorporate bifurcation and merging phenomena in order to more realistically capture traffic flow dynamics.
+While road geometry plays a role in these dynamics, our analysis shows it is not the sole determining factor, suggesting a more combined effects of different factors.
 The scale and the complexity of the stop-and-go waves may encourage researchers in the community to revisit the stop-and-go waves phenomena observed in the NGSIM dataset and other experimental datasets.
 The rich topologies within the wave boundaries warrant further investigation.